hammerheim-game/hammerheim-rules/8-scenarios.md

 ##### Scenario: The Raven Barracks

 By Andy Tabor
-The Raven Barracks, located North West side of Mordheim, housed the military arm of Count Steinhardht.
+The Raven Barracks, located North West side of Hammerheim, housed the military arm of Count Steinhardht.
 The Empire was deeply embroiled in a bitter civil war.
 During this turmoil, Count Steinhardt refused to commit his forces to any of the three warring factions.
 The Count had the finest uniforms made for his soldiers.
-As the Empire went to war, expending valuable resources on arms and soldiers Mordheim grew rich in selling arms and supplies at extortionate prices to any side.
+As the Empire went to war, expending valuable resources on arms and soldiers Hammerheim grew rich in selling arms and supplies at extortionate prices to any side.
 The weapons were for top quality and craftsmanship.
 After the great disaster the barracks are empty of soldiers.
 The